 This null result is in line with the idea that women's bargaining power might not increase as a result of gains in female labor productivity, as traditional household bargaining models predict, in violent relationships.
 Even if household bargaining models are correct to assert that the bargaining power of each partner is determined by their outside option, this may not be true in abusive relationships if the assumption that she can choose to leave the relationship is too strong in practice (see Section 2.3 and Hill, 2020, on the challenges and dangers associated with exiting an abusive relationship).
-If she cannot leave, bargaining power will not be responsive to increases in her outside option, since that outside option no longer functions as a threat point.
+If she cannot leave, bargaining power will not be responsive to increases in her outside option, since that outside option is not a credible threat point.

 In line with the possibility that female labor productivity affects domestic violence through a channel other than bargaining power, some work in sociology posits that domestic violence should not be modelled as an outcome of a bargaining process between partners.
-Instead, it is better understood as the result of evolutionary causes for jealousy (Wilson and Daly, 1993) or patriarchal social systems that hold that women's status should be subordinate (Yllo and
+Instead, it